Months of QA, completed in hours with OwlityAI.

 Why traditional QA struggles to keep up

-In 2025, traditional QA methods often fall short of the mark and don’t live up to modern industry demands.
+In 2025, traditional QA methods often fall short, which is why more teams explore AI for QA testing as a scalable alternative to manual approaches.
 It’s all good to have them, especially when you are a small startup or a solopreneur with a blog app.
 But with scale, manual dependencies and inefficiencies become roadblocks whatever your niche is.

 Specifically about limitations: